If you didn’t know about Charmaine Bingwa, now you do. You’re welcome ;). Seriously, she’s one to watch out for! A few of her key achievements:

 - Charmaine was awarded the prestigious 2018 Heath Ledger Scholarship, judged by Oscar-winner Matt Damon, Naomi Watts, Elizabeth Debicki, Rose Byrne, Carmen Cuba, Jeremy Podeswa, Gregor Jordan and Lorenzo di Bonaventura.

 - She starred alongside Monica Bellucci in Nekrotronic, which premiered at the Toronto International Film Festival.

 - Charmaine also received the 2018 Equity Atlantic Award by the Australian.

 - She starred, wrote, produced & directed an award-winning series Little Sista (Best Screenplay at the LGBT Toronto Film Festival) which now streams on international streaming channel Revry.

-- The star received critical reception not only for her award-winning series Little Sista, but for her German-Australian LGBT short film Stille Nacht, which premiered at Academy© Qualifying and BAFTA Recognized film festival Flickerfest.
+- She received critical reception not only for her award-winning series Little Sista, but for her German-Australian LGBT short film Stille Nacht, which premiered at Academy© Qualifying and BAFTA Recognized film festival Flickerfest.

-This girl is on fire and in all her busyness, she’s taken time out to share on her journey to stardom and maintaining her afro hair.
+This girl is on fire!
+In her crazy schedule, she’s taken time out to share her journey to stardom and maintaining her afro hair.